tomato-300yen/slides/lab/isa/isa-3.md

 ---

-# Interpreter (5/n)
+# Interpreter (5/5)

 This division of the analysis design into independent steps is important
 - for the construction of a static analysis
 - when a static analysis needs to be improved ( a static analysis is imprecise )

 Common case a static analysis is imprecise:
-- abstraction is coarse
+- abstraction is coarse (step 2)
-- algorithm return overly approximated result for the sake of cost
+- algorithm return overly approximated result  (step 3)
-- concrete semantics is too coarse to express the properties of interest
+- concrete semantics is too coarse to express the properties of interest (step 1)